 “Helen was a wonderfully dynamic and forceful character, and a tower of strength in her family and in the Department.
 The freshness, daring and iconoclasm of her scholarship meant that, of anything she wrote, one could without question say that once read, it would not be forgotten.
 We will all miss her terribly.
 In due course we will find an appropriate way to honour her, and details about this will be posted on the website”.

 Professor Jeremy Horder

 Head of LSE Law

 If friends of Helen would like to make a donation to charity in her memory, her family inform us that any charity would be appropriate.
 Helen also supported the work of hospices, such as Marie Curie.

-If you would like to post a tribute to Professor Beck, leave your condolences or share any memories you have of him, please leave a comment below.
+If you would like to post a tribute to Helen; leave your condolences or share any memories you have of her please comment on this post.